ramachandra2002/Phase-Locked-Loop-Design/README.md

 Frequency Divider is the circuit that produces an output that is the clock input divided by the specified value.
 The design of frequency divider contains a toggle D flip flop is half the frequency of the input signal.

+# Tools Used

+- Ngspice: *for simulation of spice files*
+- Magic: *for creating layouts for circuits*